 As a result of the insurance policy not being renewed, credit losses on the NNG product were estimated by the Company based on analyzing the investment in each unit as of December 31, 2015 and comparing that balance to the average payout for completed units for the past 12 months.
-The Company performed an alternative analysis based on a calculation of historical loss experience using insurance recoveries during 2015 and 2014.
-Based on both these analyses, the Company estimated that an allowance for credit losses of \$125,000 was necessary as of December 31, 2015.
+The Company performed an alternative analysis based on a calculation of historical loss experience using insurance recoveries during 2016 and 2015.
+Based on both these analyses, the Company estimated that an allowance for credit losses of \$125,000 was necessary as of December 31, 2016 and 2015, respectively.